Norkart/Leaflet-MiniMap/readme.md

 `position:` The standard Leaflet.Control position parameter, used like all the other controls.
 Defaults to 'bottomright'.

-`width:` The width of the minimap in pexels.
+`width:` The width of the minimap in pixels.
 Defaults to 150.

-`height:` The height of the minimap in pexels.
+`height:` The height of the minimap in pixels.
 Defaults to 150.

 `zoomLevelOffset:` The offset applied to the zoom in the minimap compared to the zoom of the main map.
 Can be positive or negative, defaults to -5.